Clement-Pirelli/IntroToFlutter/dart_basics.md

 ## Containers

-Let's face it, the `Quintuple` class above is terrible. `first`, `second`, `third`, really?
-How do we put that in a `for` loop, even?
-We'd have to execute the same code on every single item, just like we did with the `/` operator, and honestly I know I get paid per hour but having to do that is just not fun, not productive, and overall just not a good time.
-That's where containers step in.
+`Quintuple` is great and all, but we can't iterate on it, That's where containers step in.
 There's a bunch of them, but I'll only go into two of them for now.

 ### List

 In this case, `List` is here to help.
 The `List` class is a generic container which can either be fixed or growable.
-We can use it to replace our horrible `Quintuple`'s items by a 5-length list, like so :
+We can use it to replace our `Quintuple`'s items by a 5-length list, like so :

 ```dart
 class Quintuple<Type>{